 - An expanded great room

 - A mudroom off the garage

 - A three-seasons room

-Adding a multi-room build out may also require you to reimagine your existing rooms.
-For example, if you’re adding on a new great room, what will your existing family room become?
+Adding a multi-room build-out may also require reimagining your existing rooms.
+For example, if you’re adding on a new great room, what will your current family room become?
 Can you convert it into a dining room?
 Or a library?

 Multi-Room Build Up

 Like a build-out, this type of home addition is when you build up and add additional space to your second floor.
 This may include: